SPEAKING WITHOUT USING WORDS

 Isn’t this exactly what grandmother’s love to do?

-Most of us love spending time talking to their grands in a way that will educate them about life.
-We love it when we can take a lot of that time just for play and imagination and then shower those sweet children with educational and appropriate toys and gifts.
+Most of us love spending time talking with their grands in a way that will educate them about life.
+We love it when we can take a lot of that time just for play and imagination.
+The icing on the cake is when we can also shower those sweet children with educational and appropriate toys and gifts.

-Another old fashioned element of life is reintroduced with this nostalgic theme we are calling Thanksgiving on The Farm.
-I speak of the element of storytelling that reveals history.
+An old fashioned element of life is reintroduced with this nostalgic theme we are calling Thanksgiving on The Farm.
+I speak of the element of storytelling which also reveals history.

 Our family has come to expect the stories of God to be told around our table and at our gatherings.
 This presents the challenge of what story to tell with each theme.
 The main story for this year will be an easy decision though.